Skip to content

 Test your knowledge

 Q1.
-What is a Postback Request?
+What triggers a Postback Request on a Visualforce page?

 §